bpotato198/PepWM/README.md

 # PepWM
-PepWM is written in Rust its a "battery included" tiling window manager it is designed to be fast and lightweight while also modular and customisable
+PepTWC is written in Rust its a wayland compositor it is designed to be fast and lightweight while also modular and customisable

 🚧🚧 *its currently ***VERY*** experimental and i dont recommend using it as a main WM untill a beta version comes*